568 Students Volunteer in Local Community During Orientation

-On Friday, August 22, 541 first-year students and 66 orientation leaders volunteered at 29 non-profit community partners throughout the Manchester and Goffstown communities for the college’s annual New Student Orientation Brian Maguire Day of Service during their New Student Orientation.
+On Friday, August 20, 504 new students and 64 orientation leaders volunteered with 25 non-profit community partners throughout the greater Manchester region for the college’s annual Brian Maguire Day of Service during their New Student Orientation.

 The service opportunity is coordinated by student leaders and staff at the Meelia Center for Community Engagement which partners with more than 50 nonprofit agencies throughout the academic year to provide Anselmians with meaningful opportunities for service and engagement.

 “Over the past few weeks [we] have worked diligently to make sure that all of the different sites have all of the materials and equipment that they need to make impactful and meaningful connections both within their orientation groups and within the community,” explained Anastasia Morrisson ’22, who coordinated the day along with Juliana Cole ’22.

 Bartlett Elementary School in Goffstown is preparing to celebrate its 100th anniversary, and two groups of volunteers worked to get the outside of the school ready for their upcoming celebrations.
 They cleaned up the yard, spray painted lines in the playground, and helped to refresh the parking lot.